magento/pwa-studio/pwa-devdocs/src/tutorials/cloud-deploy/index.md

 ## Add Composer dependencies

-Use the `composer` CLI to have composer include the UPWARD module in its Magento installation:
+Use the `composer` CLI command to include the UPWARD module in the Magento installation:

 ```sh
 composer require magento/module-upward-connector